Alpha Mike Foxtrot: Rare Tracks 1994–2014

 Alpha Mike Foxtrot: Rare Tracks 1994–2014 is a compilation album released in November 2014 by the indie rock band Wilco.
 The album is a 4 disc collection of demos, live recordings, and b-sides that date between 1994 and 2014.
 Among its contents is the band's earliest released recording, a duet with Syd Straw of the Ernest Tubb song "The T.B. is Whipping Me", which had been recorded for the 1994 compilation Red Hot + Country.
+The compilation was assembled and produced by Cheryl Pawelski, with Jeff Tweedy, Tony Margherita and Deb Bernardini.